 - Introduce you to a range of secondary care settings including outpatient and inpatient care and allow you to contrast the nature and level of care provided with primary care - Offer you opportunities to rehearse more subject-specific history taking, examination skills and conduct hospital-style patient clerking - Expose you to multi-professional working in a secondary care setting - Focus on your CBL cases with a secondary care lens - Record these experiences as reflections for your portfolio These placements are considered part of the core teaching and attendance at your allocated placement is mandatory.
-If you know that you are unable to attend a session, it is your responsibility to find a suitable swap with one of your colleagues and to inform each local coordinator.
+You should prioritise attendance at your placements.
+If you are unable to attend a session, it is your responsibility to inform your local NHS regional coordinator.
+Please be aware that we are unlikely to be able to rearrange any placements.
 Clinical Interaction Course On Tuesday afternoons, you will begin to apply your knowledge during your Clinical Interactions Course (CLIC) sessions.
 As in Year 1, CLIC session guides will be available on Solas.
 CLIC sessions will generally be delivered by your GCMs who will then help you to bridge the gap between academic and real-life contexts, enabling you to develop your skills through real patient encounters.
 In Year 2 activities will build to include secondary care tasks such as 'clerking' patients in a hospital context and attending specialist clinics.
 CLIC sessions will take place: